matlabbaltam/Time-lapse3DCellAnalysis/README.md

 - python track.py
 - Input should be a sequence of segmented TIFF 3D image stacks.
 Input names should be T+3 digit number to denote time instances.
 - It will output tracked TIFF files and a txt files containing all cell/nuclei tracks.
 The details of the format of txt file, please refer to [celltrackingchallenge](http://celltrackingchallenge.net/)
+- This can be used for tracking both cells and nuclei